SophieDeBenedetto/blog/posts/telemetry_part_four.md

 ### `telemetry_poller` Telemetry Events

 When our app starts up, the `telemetry_poller` app will also start running.
-This app will poll the Erlang VM to take the following measurements and execute these measurements at Telemetry events:
+This app will poll the Erlang VM to take the following measurements and execute these measurements as Telemetry events:

 * Memory - Measurement of the memory used by the Erlang VM
 * Total run queue lengths - Measurement of the queue of tasks to be scheduled by the Erlang scheduler.
 This event will be executed with a measurement map describing: